npranav7619/CTF_Writeups/cotopaxi-guide/README.md

 ![image](https://github.com/npranav7619/CTF_Writeups/blob/main/assets/52345192/2019state.png)

 This is where cotopaxi comes into play.
-This Tool has mutiple purposes like
+This Tool has multiple purposes like
   Find active endpoints
   Identify network traffic
   fuzz components or interfaces